 I think Gianni Amelio’s Lamerica is pretty damn great, but I may be inherently biased toward any movie which has De Sica’s heart and that crowded, millenial World Cinema vibe, and which manages to be an unsentimental road/buddy-movie to boot.
 In fact, it’s not too weird to say that Lamerica is what Midnight Run might have looked like if Francesco Rosi had directed it.

-It’s set in Albania just after the Commies lost power in ’91, when the country was on its ass.
+It’s set in Albania just after the Commies lost power in ’91 and the country was on its ass.
 A slick Italian swindler, planning to set up a shell company so he can abscond with the government grant, picks as his front an old man who’s been a political prisoner for so long—50 years—that he’s mute and half-mad.
 The swindler assigns a young helper, little more than a thug, to babysit the old man and make sure he shows up to sign the necessary papers as CEO of the fake company.
-But the old man toddles off, the kid chases him, and they get stuck out in the countryside, at the mercy of each other and Albania’s cratered economy.
+But the old man toddles off when the kid isn’t looking, the kid chases after him, and they’re soon stuck out in the countryside, at the mercy of each other and Albania’s cratered economy.

 Because I’m an incurious dumb-ass I’d had no idea that the relationship between Italy and Albania was this complex, but it’s been a problem for centuries.
-During the war Italy occupied and then annexed Albania, I knew that damn much, and Albania still has a love-hate fascination with Italy since it’s the closest model for Western democracy and luxuries.
-(A recurrent note in Lamerica: the clusters of Albanians transfixed by cheap Italian TV shows.)
-The picture’s style is naturalistic, though its portrait of a society still reeling from the brutal Hoxha regime is so creepy that I at least hope it’s been heightened.
-The barely reformed prison the swindlers find the old man in makes the Midnight Express prison look not half-bad, and there’s a hair-raising scene in which a pack of street urchins attach themselves to the old man like predatory barnacles and manipulate him into an old bunker to roll him.
+During the war Italy occupied and then annexed Albania, I knew that much, and Albania still has a love-hate fascination with Italy since it’s the closest model for Western democracy and luxuries.
+(A recurring image in Lamerica: clusters of Albanians taking in, and transfixed by, cheap Italian TV shows.)
+The picture’s style is naturalistic, though its portrait of a society still reeling from the Hoxha regime is so creepy that I at least hope it’s been heightened.
+The barely reformed prison in which we first see the old man makes the Midnight Express prison look like a Holiday Inn, and there’s a hair-raising scene in which a pack of street urchins attach themselves to the old man like half-pint barnacles and manipulate him with predatory grace into an old bunker to roll him.
 This is a world in which even a simple lift in a lorry involves being jostled along with 75 other men, and when near the movie’s end the young hero finally finds a bed to rest on, it doesn’t matter that it’s nothing more than a filthy cot—we’re exhausted along with him.

 Glenn Kenny’s reprinted an old interview he did with Scorsese when home video was a new thing, and the ensuing comments made me realize that sometimes I still get flashes where home video feels like a miracle.
 When I was a kid I understood that TV would show Abbot & Costello Meet Frankenstein about once a year, but that was a model of reliability compared to the days when missing, say, The Conformist during its theatrical run might mean having to wait 25 years to get another crack at it.
 One reason I appreciate old-timey critics like Sarris, beyond anything they ever wrote, is the dedication it would’ve taken to hunt down the most obscure Allan Dwan movie and then create whatever mnemonic devices they had to in order to remember its details because—very probably—they were never going to see it again.
 That rarity lent a lot of magic to scanning repertory house calendars when they came out because you never knew when some movie you’d been hammering your friends with for years would be on it.